tokenasian/tokenasian/README.md

 - 👋 Hi, I’m Matthew Armstrong.
-- 🔭 I am a junior programmer interested in learning new languages.
-I am an undergrad pursuing a B.S in Computer Science.
+- 🔭 I am an undergrad programmer interested in learning new languages.
+I am pursuing a B.S in Computer Science.
 - ☕️ I’m looking to collaborate on anything!
 The more experience the better.